 The Global 6000 took center stage at the 2018 Farnborough International Airshow, where it was presented alongside Delta Air Lines’ CRJ900, which is manufactured by the company’s commercial aircraft division.

-The features of $62.31 million jet include of length of 99 feet, five inches and a height of 25 feet, six inches, and a wingspan of 94 feet.
-The flexibility of the wings have been enhanced to absorb energy from turbulence, which makes for a smoother ride.
-Inside, the jet includes a galley with stone counter tops, as well as stone flooring.
+The features of $62.31 million jet include the length of 99 feet, five inches and a height of 25 feet, six inches, and a wingspan of 94 feet.
+The flexibility of the wings has been enhanced to absorb energy from turbulence, which makes for a smoother ride.
+Inside, the jet includes a galley with stone countertops, as well as stone flooring.
 A private rest area for pilots during long flights is located opposite the galley, along with a bathroom.